Zypperman/xiandan/Organised/05 CS Practical/CLI and conventions/CLI with Linux and unix.md

     - The W way of doing stuff: letting linux handle it with pipes and work on the buffer with `$ head sonnets.txt | wc`

+- note, if you just want to call commands that aren't related to each other, just do `cmd1 ; cmd2`.

 ---

 - `ps aux` &#8212; see all processes running on your system ("process status")